This 41 day overland tour journeys from Boa Vista to Salvador Da Bahia through Brazil, French Guiana, Guyana, Suriname

 Today is yours to enjoy the port town of Belem, one of the first Portuguese settlements.
 Explore the historic centre which houses various museums and cathedrals and be sure to visit the Ver-o-Paso Market, considered the largest in South America, with its stalls scattered with Amazonian fish, baskets of Acai, herbs and crafts.

-The next few days of our itinerary will be flexible to suit the sailing times of our ferry and the road conditions.
+The next four days of our itinerary will be flexible to suit the sailing times of our ferry and the road conditions.

-We hope to board the Amazon passenger boat this morning, sailing to the port of Macapa - this crossing usually takes around 24hours.
+We hope to board the Amazon passenger boat today or tomorrow at 10am, sailing to the port of Macapa - this crossing usually takes around 24hours and is a real local experience.
 Be sure to bring some snacks, playing cards and a good book for the journey.
+Meals will be provided on the ferry but these are quite basic.
+Snacks and drinks are sold on board.

-The truck will depart on a separate ferry the night before.
+The truck will depart on a separate ferry the night before, as it takes around 36 hours to reach Macapa.

 Whilst on board we sleep in hammocks on deck.
 It is possible to upgrade in advance to a cabin, please contact your Sales agent for further information.